ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 specifically for use by the TCGA/ICGC PanCancer project.
 In addition to providing production cluster environments for analyzing samples on the clouds used by the PanCancer project, the Bindle process can also be used to create workflow development environments.
+Unlike AMI or OVA VM snapshots the Bindle process builds an environment (whether cluster or single node) up from a base Ubuntu 12.04 box, installing and configuring software as it goes.
+Any cloud-specific considerations are documented at the end of this guide.

 ## Use Cases

 There are really two use cases for this technology by the PanCancer project.
 First, to create a production environment for running analytical workflows for PanCancer.
+These are employed by "cloud shepherds" in "Phase II" to analyze donors with standardized alignment and variant calling workflows.
+This environment could also by "Phase III" researchers that need a virtual cluster running Hadoop or SGE for their research.
-Second, to create a workflow development environment for creating new workflows for the project.
-For this guide we will focus on the first.
+The second use case is to create a workflow development environment for making and testing new workflows for the project, especially if scaled-up testing across a virtual cluster is required.
+Regardless, the directions for creating a node or cluster with Bindle is the same.

 ### Build a PanCancer Workflow Running Environment

 Bindle for PanCancer is intended to be used to create clusters of virtual machines running in one of several cloud environments used by the PanCancer project.
-These clusters are used to process approximately 2,500 whole human genomes using standardized workflows: BWA and variant calling.
+These clusters are used to process approximately 5,000 whole human genomes using standardized workflows: BWA and variant calling.
 This constitutes "Phase II" of the project.
 "Phase III" will see the use of this technology stack by a variety of researchers across the cloud environments